Anon-Planet/thgtoa/guide.md

         -   **You should go for the Tails route.**

-    -   It is not that old, and it has decent specs (at least 6GB of RAM, 250GB of disk space or more, decent CPU):
+    -   It is not that old, and it has decent specs (at least 8GB of RAM, 250GB of disk space or more, decent CPU):

         -   **You could go for Tails, Whonix routes.**

-    -   It is new and it has great specs (more than 8GB of RAM, >250GB of disk space, recent fast CPU):
+    -   It is new and it has great specs (more than 16GB or for a perfect experience 32GB of RAM, >250GB of disk space, recent fast CPU):

         -   **You could go for any route, but I would recommend Qubes OS if your threat model allows it.**